 How to Join In: There are two ways that you can join with the NCIC program:

 - Donate Food – We can accept certain snack foods for our bags, including: individual cups of fruit, apple sauce, and pudding, peanut butter crackers, cookies, granola bars, Little Debbie snacks, single servings of ramen noodles, Vienna sausage, and chili, cups of macaroni & cheese and cereal, natural fruit rolls, and raisins.
 We can accept cans of soup and chili if the cans are the 15.5 oz size.
 We cannot accept fresh food, except apples and oranges, anything that has to be refrigerated or any liquids or large items.

-- Donate Time and Talent – We need at least 30 people each week during the school year to setup on Tuesdays at 6:05p and fill bags on Wednesday from 2:30-4:00p.
+- Donate Time and Talent – We need at least 30 people each week during the school year to setup on Sunday at 7p and fill bags on Tuesday at 2p.

 Operation Christmas Child

 Operation Christmas Child provides a shoebox filled with gifts, essential personal items, and toys to children all over the world who are in need during Christmas time.

 Who to Contact: Trina Clark – 706-764-6342

 How To Join In: A group of people meet together on the second Saturday of each month at 10a in room B-13 on a monthly basis to create toys and crafts to include in the shoeboxes.
 Also, others are encouraged to pickup, fill, and return shoeboxes each Fall.